 Too often, AS gets diagnosed by trial and error.
 But that's because it's not necessarily the first thing that comes to a doctor's mind (let alone the person having the symptoms).
 After all, a lot of people...8 in 10 Americans a lot...experience back pain at some point in their lives, and when the complaint is coming from a young, active person, it may not raise much suspicion in a primary-care doctor.

 Further complicating the situation is the fact that the peripheral joint pain that sometimes occurs with AS (such as in the shoulders, knees, or heels) is also a symptom of other inflammatory illnesses.
 And in some patients, especially women, that peripheral pain is their chief complaint—not their back.
 Because of that, men tend to be diagnosed with AS sooner, while women are more often misdiagnosed with fibromyalgia or even psychosomatic—“it’s all in your head”—disorders.
 As a result, women who are finally diagnosed may have more advanced stages of the disease when they begin treatment.

-To make sure a delay in diagnosis doesn’t happen to you, it’s important to get to a rheumatologist sooner rather than later in the process.
+To make sure a delay in diagnosis doesn't happen to you, if you have joint/back pain that doesn't go away, it's important to get to a rheumatologist sooner rather than later in the process.
 A rheumatologist is a medical doctor who treats musculoskeletal disease and systemic autoimmune conditions that affect the joints, muscles, and bones.
 Ask your primary-care physician for a referral or check out the Spondylitis Association of America’s patient-recommended directory of rheumatologists.